Uniminutoarduino/DSCBlocksV2/README.md

 The application compiles and generate the code for the DSC in the convention of the Microchip XC16 compiler.
 The application was tested in JDK version 1.8 and developed in JavaFX.

+## Instalation

+Just create a netbeans project.
+Copies the content of the SRC folder inside your SRC folder in your project.

 ## Java Classes explanation:

 * GUIController: Main class of the application, opens the different complements as Project Wizard, Plotter, Serial Visualizer, Save and Load.